ataylor89/unix_wisdom/shell.md

 If any of these events are system-level events, the operating system handles these events.

-If the events are application-level events, and Terminal is the currently selected application, the operating system places these events in Terminal's event queue.
+If the events are application-level events, and Terminal is the currently selected application, the operating system passes control to Terminal.

-Terminal has an event loop, just like the operating system, that listens for events in its event queue.
+Terminal has an event loop, just like the operating system, that listens for events in the event queue.

 When Terminal hears an event, it handles the event.